10 of the Best Poems about the Moon

 Sylvia Plath, ‘The Moon and the Yew Tree’.
 Plath, as is well known, was plagued by depression and ended up taking her life (in an apartment where fellow poet W. B. Yeats once lived) in 1963.
 In this haunting poem, Plath uses the moon as a symbol for both her melancholy and for her mother, with the yew tree taking on the masculine role of her father.

-If you enjoyed these classic poems about the moon, you might also enjoy these classic poems about the night, our pick of the best poems about the sun and these classic poems about the stars.
+If you enjoyed these classic poems about the moon, you might also enjoy this pick of the best poems about the sky, these classic poems about the night, our pick of the best poems about the sun and these classic poems about the stars.
 For more classic poetry, we recommend The Oxford Book of English Verse – perhaps the best poetry anthology on the market (we offer our pick of the best poetry anthologies here).

 Image (bottom): Harvest moon (2007), via Khayman and Roadcrusher on Wikimedia Commons.

 Posted on October 12, 2016, in Literature and tagged Best Moon Poems, Books, Classics, English Literature, Literature, Night Poetry, Poems about the Moon, Poetry, Recommendations.
 Bookmark the permalink.
 6 Comments.